intercom/intercom-ios/README.md

 When installing Intercom, you'll need to make sure that you have a `NSPhotoLibraryUsageDescription` entry in your `Info.plist`.

 This is [required by Apple](https://developer.apple.com/library/content/qa/qa1937/_index.html) for all apps that access the photo library.
 It is necessary when installing Intercom due to the image upload functionality.
+Users will be prompted for the photo library permission only when they tap the image upload button.

 ##Example app
 There is an example app provided [here](https://github.com/intercom/intercom-ios/tree/master/Examples) for both Objective-C and Swift.